 Can I use both ParkMyCloud and AWS Reserved Instances to get savings at the same time?

 Definitely.
 You can actually get maximum cost savings if you use RI for production instances, and PMC to manage your non-production instances.
+Updated November 2018: we now offer a Reserved Instance management solution to save you time and help you get the most out of your reservations – learn more here.

 How can I save on my non-production servers?